 Step Four: Make a new choice.

 Chances are, if you’ve labeled a relationship as toxic, there’s a good reason for it.
 However, you have a choice in how you view this relationship.
 It can feel irritating, annoying, and even hurtful—but there’s an underlying lesson for you to learn from this person.
 They are holding up a mirror for you to learn something.
 Maybe you’re supposed to learn how to stand up for yourself?
 Or to grow a backbone?
 Maybe this person pushes all your buttons to teach you patience and compassion.
 Whatever the case may be, try to identify the lesson this person is teaching you—and make a new choice in how you view his or her role in your life.
+For example, I had a crafty ex who liked to pop into my DM’s whenever he was in a fight with his roommate, I mean his girlfriend he lived with.
+After the 67th time he did this over a span of YEARS, I finally created a fortress of electronic blocking.
+He is blocked everywhere and on everything and shall remain that way for the rest of my time on Earth.

 Step Five: Create loving boundaries.